 If your child is a British citizen, you will need to provide proof of that.
 If you are applying on the basis that your child has been in the UK for seven years, you will need to document that very clearly.

 Applications can be refused if you do not speak English, or if you are not financially independent.
-If you do speak English and are financially independent (meaning, you are not reliant on public funds such as benefits), you should provide evidence of this in your application.
+If you do speak English and are financially independent, you should provide evidence of this in your application.

 With any application based on the rights of your child, you will need to prove they are your child.